Who is Vitality Health Insurance?

 Vitality has been offering health insurance in the UK since 2014, when its parent company, Discovery UK, acquired PruHealth.
-They currently operate in 30 countries worldwide, although, for this guide, I'll focus on their health insurance offering for businesses in the UK.
+Vitality's global partnerships enable it to provide health insurance in over 40 countries worldwide.
+For this guide, I'll focus on their health insurance offering for businesses in the UK.

 yellow dividing line